NodebotsCapeTown/NodeCptMeetupAug2014/README.md

 ### Setup Arduino

-Typically you would need to setup your Arduino for Nodebots by loading Firmata on there.
-If you use your own Arduino for Nodebots you will need to do that.
-If you use one of the supplied Arduinos it will already have Firmata on there.
+Typically you would need to setup your Arduino for Nodebots by loading Firmata on it.
+If you use your own Arduino tonight you will need to do that.
+The supplied Arduinos already have Firmata installed on them.

 To setup your own Arduino follow these [setup steps](http://node-ardx.org/] - or ask us to help you.